hygieia/hygieia/pages/hygieia/api/api.md

 auth.userLastName=[name of the header containing user's last name] auth.userMiddelInitials=[name of the header containing user's middle name] auth.userDisplayName=[name of the header containing user's display name]

+# Github sync api settings

+# List of not built commits
+githubSyncSettings.notBuiltCommits;

+# Maximum history of days to sync from current time.
+Default to 60 days
+githubSyncSettings.firstRunHistoryDays;

+# Offset time from last updated // 10 mins default
+githubSyncSettings.offsetMinutes;

+# Total fetch count // Default to 100
+githubSyncSettings.fetchCount;

+# Commits and pull sync time // Default to 86400000ms - 1 day in milliseconds
+githubSyncSettings.commitPullSyncTime;

 ```

 All values in the `api.properties` file are optional.
 For instance, if you have MongoDB installed with no authorization, you must be able to run the API even without the properties file.